Rajpratik71/Mininet-wiki/FAQ.md

     2. Creating a new Hyper-V virtual machine using the new `.vhd` image as its hard drive.
     3. Creating an "external" virtual switch in Hyper-V manager, sharing the interface with the host OS.

+If you really have an ancient CPU and/or OS which is not 64-bit capable, you can easily make a 32-bit VM, by [[following our instructions | VM Creation Notes]].

 ***
 <a id=blank-screen></a>